simonsobs/socs/docs/agents/hwp_pcu.rst

 HWP PCU Agent
 =============

-The HWP Phase Compensation Unit Agent interfaces with a 8 channel USB relay module (Numato Lab, product Number SKU:RL80001) to apply the discrete phase compensation in 120-degree increments for the HWP motor drive circuit.
+The HWP Phase Compensation Unit (PCU) Agent interfaces with a 8 channel USB relay module (Numato Lab, product Number SKU:RL80001) to apply the discrete phase compensation in 120-degree increments for the HWP motor drive circuit.
 When used in conjunction with a HWP pid controller, phase compensation in 60-degree increments can be achieved.
+The HWP PCU can also force the HWP to stop by making the phases of all three-phase motors the same.

 .. argparse::
     :filename: ../socs/agents/hwp_pcu/agent.py